-- 137.01 In the Event of any heat having to be stopped by extreme danger potential as decided by the WSL Head Judge, the WSL Commissioner (or their designated representative) at the CT Events or the Surfing Director at non-CT Events, the following procedures are to be adopted: - (a) Head Judge to stop heat and start continuous horn blasts and moving of timing disc to off position. - (b) If available, communicate with jet skis to remove Surfers from the Competition Area to safety in accordance with the WSL PWC Policy and Chapter 11 of this Rulebook. - (c) When it is determined by the same people or person who stopped the heat that conditions are again safe, the heat will restart with the time left from when the heat was stopped unless the Head Judge deems that conditions have changed or that fair competition between the Surfers would be compromised.
-In these situations, the heat will restart for the full time period. - 137.02 If a Surfer feels they are in danger due to shark or similar creature attack and they leave the water the Head Judge must stop the heat and use
+- 146.01 In the Event of any heat having to be stopped by extreme danger potential as decided by the WSL Head Judge and the Head of Tours and Competition (or their designated representative) at CT Events or the Surfing Director at non-CT Events, the following procedures are to be adopted: - (a) Head Judge to stop heat and start continuous horn blasts and moving of timing disc to off position. - (b) If available, communicate with jet skis to remove Surfers from the Competition Area to safety in accordance with the WSL PWC Policy and Chapter 12 of this Rulebook. - (c) When it is determined by the same people or person who stopped the heat that conditions are again safe, the heat will restart with the time left from when the heat was stopped unless the Head Judge deems that conditions have changed or that fair competition between the Surfers would be compromised.
+In these situations, the heat will restart for the full time period.

-- the procedure in Article 137.01 to warn fellow heat Surfers even if the Head Judge cannot see the danger. - 137.03 Where an incident occurs that deems a heat may be re-surfed in accordance with an Article of this Rulebook, the heat will be called as "under review."
-The relevant Surfers will be notified immediately and should a re-surf be declared, the results earned in the heat that caused the re-surf will be substituted by the re-surf heat results for official purposes. - 137.04 Where unforeseen circumstances occur relating to a heat, the WSL Commissioner's Office (CT Events) or WSL Tour Representative (non-CT Events) will consult with the WSL Head Judge and Surfing Director to determine a resolution which may include a re-surf of the heat. - 137.05 In CT Events only, the Head Judge can suspend a heat (indicated by a single horn blast) at any time to review an incident that may affect the current heat situation.
-Upon completion of the review and a decision being made, the heat can either; - (a) Continue from the time it was suspended; or - (b) Restart if the incident was deemed to affect the current heat situation
+- 146.02 If a Surfer feels they are in danger due to shark or similar creature attack and they leave the water the Head Judge must stop the heat and use the procedure in Article 146.01 to warn fellow heat Surfers even if the Head Judge cannot see the danger. - 146.03 Where an incident occurs that deems a heat may be re-surfed in accordance with an Article of this Rulebook, the heat will be called as "under review."
+The relevant Surfers (as determined by the Head Judge) will be notified immediately and should a re-surf be declared, the results earned in the heat that caused the re-surf will be substituted by the re-surf heat results for official purposes. - 146.04 Where unforeseen circumstances occur relating to a heat, the Office of Tours and Competition (CT Events) or WSL Tour Representative (non-CT Events) will consult with the WSL Head Judge and Surfing Director to determine a resolution which may include a re-surf of the heat. - 146.05 In CT Events only, the Head Judge can suspend a heat (indicated by a single horn blast) at any time to review an incident that may affect the current heat situation.
+Upon completion of the review and a decision being made, the heat can either; - (a) Continue from the time it was suspended; or - (b) Restart if the incident was deemed to affect the current heat situation.

-The Head Judge will consult with the Commissioners Office or others deemed relevant by the Head Judge at the time, and surfers will be notified of (a) or (b) by beach commentators.
+The Head Judge will consult with the Head of Tours and Competitions Office or others deemed relevant by the Head Judge at the time, and surfers will be notified of (a) or (b) by beach commentators.

-137.06 In the event of a sound system failure, the Heat can be placed on hold at the discretion of the Head Judge, who will communicate with the water safety team to inform Surfers of the situation.
+146.06 In the event of a sound system failure, the Heat can be placed on hold at the discretion of the Head Judge, who will communicate with the water safety team to inform Surfers of the situation.
 The Head Judge will decide in their discretion whether to restart or recommence a heat once a heat has been placed on hold.

-Article 138: Wave Counts
+Article 147: Wave Counts

-- 138.01 In all non-priority heats, the maximum number of waves that can a Surfer can Ride will be 15.
-In heats using priority, there is no maximum number of waves a Surfer can Ride. - 138.02 An attempt will be made to inform the Surfer at the completion of their maximum number of rides.
-If more than the maximum number of waves is ridden within this time limit, the Surfer shall be penalized for every extra Ride in accordance with Article 189.
+- 147.01 In all non-priority heats, the maximum number of waves that can a Surfer can Ride will be 15.
+In heats using priority, there is no maximum number of waves a Surfer can Ride. - 147.02 An attempt will be made to inform the Surfer at the completion of their maximum number of rides.
+If more than the maximum number of waves is ridden within this time limit, the Surfer shall be penalized for every extra Ride in accordance with Article 198.

-Article 139: Wave Tabulation
+Article 148: Wave Tabulation